 The Mountains of Central Asia Biodiversity Hotspot covers varying proportions of Afghanistan, China, Kazakhstan, the Kyrgyz Republic, Tajikistan, Turkmenistan and Uzbekistan.
 CEPF's niche for investment in the region was formulated through a participatory process that engaged civil society as well as donor and government stakeholders throughout the region.
-The resulting investment strategy (2019-2024) is documented within the ecosystem profile, available in English (PDF - 5.5 MB) and

-Russian (PDF - 7 MB).
-This investment strategy is comprised of a series of strategic directions, broken down into investment priorities outlining the types of activities that are eligible for CEPF funding.
+The resulting investment strategy (2019-2024) is documented within the ecosystem profile, available in English (PDF - 5.5 MB) and Russian (PDF - 7 MB).
+This investment strategy is comprised of a series of "strategic directions," broken down into investment priorities outlining the types of activities that are eligible for CEPF funding.

 Applicants are strongly encouraged to familiarize themselves with the CEPF website, particularly the sections on Eligibility, Before You Apply and How to Apply.
-Potential applicants who are uncertain of the eligibility of their organization or project concept are encouraged to contact the people listed below for clarification.
+Potential applicants who are uncertain of the eligibility of their organization or project concept are encouraged to contact the Regional Implementation Team Leader Lizza Protas at Iprotas@wwf.ru for clarification.